Patching Software Using Nix (For Laymen)

 Some other stuff came with the archive, but we actually want to edit the extension directory.
 Here’s an important note: we should apply the already-specified patches now!
 This package does not have any patches by default, but some derivations do.
 If we were to edit the same file that the already specified patches do, there would be a conflict.
 Both patches apply to the source well, but when combined it causes problemsConsider the case where we have a file foo.txt.
 Someone adds a line to the very top of the file, and we add a line somewhere below that.
 Our line would be off by one if we let their patch apply first!.

 We can now make our patch!
-The easiest way to do this is to initalize a git repo.
+The easiest way to do this is to initialize a git repo.
 In the source root: git init . && git add --all && git commit -m "init".
 Now we can make our changes in the code.

 Go ahead and make your changes to the source code; I’ll wait here until you’re done.
 For me, I’ll be adding my console.log.